Winstein--11

 the medical use of it

-You can have ham, lettuce, tomato, or bread, but you can't have a ham
+You can have ham, lettuce, tomato, or bread, but you can't have

 sandwich